-MANAGEMENT
+MANAGEMENT 6500:

-QUANTITATIVE BUSINESS ANALYSIS I 221

-Prerequisite: 3450:141, or 145, or 289.
+- 221 QUANTITATIVE BUSINESS ANALYSIS I 3 credits Prerequisite: 3450:141, or 145, or 289.
 Descriptive statistics, probability, sampling distributions, interval estimation, single sample hypothesis testing and p-values.
-Case analysis with written individual and team reports will be used.

-QUANTITATIVE BUSINESS ANALYSIS II 222
+Case analysis with written individual and team reports will be used. - QUANTITATIVE BUSINESS ANALYSIS II 222 3 credits Prerequisite: 6500:221.

-Prerequisite: 6500:221.
 Two sample hypothesis testing, ANOVA, Chi-square tests, simple and multiple linear regression, nonparametric procedures, forecasting.
 Case analysis with written individual and team reports will be used.

-ART 7100:

-- 131 FOUNDATION DRAWING
+sequences.

-Introduction to drawing materials and techniques with an emphasis on observation, representation, and formal principles of composition and design. - 210 VISUAL ARTS AWARENESS 3 credits Prerequisite: 3400:210.
-Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical sequences. - 274 PHOTOGRAPHY I FOR NON-ART MAJORS 3 credits A study of photography through lecture, demonstration and studio work.
+FOUNDATION DRAWING 3 credits Introduction to drawing materials and techniques with an emphasis on observation, representation, and formal principles of composition and design.

+210 VISUAL ARTS AWARENESS 3 credits Prerequisite: 3400:210.
+Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical

+PHOTOGRAPHY I FOR NON-ART MAJORS 274 3 credits A study of photography through lecture, demonstration and studio work.
 An exploration and enrichment opportunity for the non-art major.
-No credit toward a major in art. - 275 INTRODUCTION TO PHOTOGRAPHY 3 credits Prerequisite: 7100:131 and 144, or 286 or 2240:124.
-Lecture, studio and laboratory course techniques and aesthetics are studied using 35mm cameras.
-A 35mm camera with full manual control is required.
+No credit toward a major in art.

-FAMILY AND CONSUMER SCIENCES

-- 133 NUTRITION FUNDAMENTALS

-Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance. - 265 CHILD DEVELOPMENT 3 credits Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
-Observation of children in early childhood education settings. - 270 THEORY AND GUIDANCE OF PLAY 3 credits Prerequisite: 7400:265.
+- FAMILY AND CONSUMER SCIENCES 7400: - 133 NUTRITION FUNDAMENTALS 3 credits Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance. - 265 CHILD DEVELOPMENT 3 credits Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
+Observation of children in early childhood education settings. - THEORY AND GUIDANCE OF PLAY 270 3 credits Prerequisite: 7400:265.
 Theory and guidance of play as primary vehicle and indicator of physical, intellectual, social, emotional development and learning of children from birth to kindergarten. - 280 EARLY CHILDHOOD CURRICULUM METHODS 3 credits Prerequisite: 7400:265, 270.
 Planning, presenting, evaluating creative activities in art, music, movement, language arts, logicomathematics and science.
 Space, time, materials and adult-child interactions are emphasized.